americanexpress/redux-lifesaver/README.md

 [![npm version](https://badge.fury.io/js/redux-lifesaver.svg)](https://badge.fury.io/js/redux-lifesaver)
 [![Build Status](https://travis-ci.org/americanexpress/redux-lifesaver.svg?branch=master)](https://travis-ci.org/americanexpress/redux-lifesaver)

+> Want to get paid for your contributions to `redux-lifesaver`?
+> Send your resume to oneamex.careers@aexp.com

 `lifesaver` is a middleware that keeps track of how many times actions of the same type are dispatched within a given period.
 If a single action type is dispatched more times than the allowed amount within a given period, subsequent